neilkdev/Data-Science-Training-old/technical/lesson_i.md

 ![Coordinate](https://github.com/pstuffa/classWerk/blob/master/images/coordinate.png)

 ####CSS
-D3 uses CSS to set the style of the elements in the visualization.
+D3 uses CSS, a style sheet language, to set the style of the elements in the visualization.
 You'll often see something like this at the top of D3 visualizaitons:

 ```css
 body {